Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 1
           - 100
           - Ignores 2 DR, and any soak gained from armor.
-        * - **Greathammer**
+        * - Greathammer
           - Club
           - 4
           - Melee
           - 2h+
           - 3
           - 200
-          - Inflicts an additional 1 Off-Balance to the user; it also inflicts 1 Off-Balance to targets unless dodged.
-When this weapon hits, the target and all adjacent creatures lose 2 Speed on their next turn.
+          - Inflicts an additional 1 Off-Balance to its wielder; it also inflicts 1 Off-Balance to the target unless dodged.
+The target and all adjacent creatures lose 2 Speed on their next turn.
-        * - **Polehammer**
+        * - Polehammer
           - Club
           - 4
           - Reach